• Skip to primary navigation

 Instructions

 • Preheat the oven to 425°.
-Place a pan with a thin layer of vegetable oil spread across the pan.
+Place a pan with a thin layer of olive oil spread across the pan.
 Boil a pot of salted water.
 Chop potatoes into 1-inch chunks.
 Add the potatoes to the pot and boil for 8-10 minutes or until they can be pierced easily.

 • Cook bacon until crispy, whatever your preferred method is.
 In a pan on medium-high heat, add 2 tablespoon vegetable oil, peppers, and onions.
 Fry for 8 minutes stirring often until they are softened and charred on the edges.
 Season with salt and pepper.